SuperOfficeDocs/superoffice-docs/docs/en/admin/preferences/learn/video-meetings/index.md

 * You need a video provider account, for example, Zoom Pro;
 * To be able to send and receive email invitations to video meetings (to/from external users), you must have configured your email setup in SuperOffice CRM (user client) or use SuperOffice Mail Link.

 Each video provider has its own requirements to connect their services to SuperOffice CRM.
+For example, video meetings with Microsoft Teams require a subscription to Microsoft 365 for business, not for home.
+The latter category includes Personal and Family.

 ## Related topics